Hope for the Hopeless, Part 1

 Jesus’ gift to Martha and Mary is better.
 Verse 17, “On His arrival, Jesus found that Lazarus had already been in the tomb for four days.
 Bethany was less than two miles from Jerusalem, and many Jews had come to Martha and Mary to comfort them in the loss of their brother.
 When Martha heard that Jesus was coming, she went out to meet Him, but Mary stayed at home.”

 And you need to just get a little picture.
 The Jewish form of mourning was very, very serious.
-For seven days, no food could be prepared, no one could do any business in the home of the person who died, people would come from all over.
+For seven days, no food could be prepared, people would come from all over.
 You talk about a moral obligation.
 If you knew these people, out of respect, you would come.

 And the women would go first and they would walk to the tomb and then they would walk to the house and people would line on both sides.
 And unlike us where we talk, “He has passed,” and people are very quiet and we don’t really want to look death in the face, they would mourn and they would wail.
 Sometimes they would hire professional mourners.
 The more mourning, it was thought, more honoring of the dead.